SUNY Downstate Health Sciences University

 Occupational and environmental health often involves multidisciplinary teams and we therefore work closely and collaboratively with:

-- other departments throughout SUNY Downstate Medical Center, in public health, the basic sciences and clinical sciences.
+- other departments throughout SUNY Downstate Health Sciences University, in public health, the basic sciences and clinical sciences.

 - city, state and federal agencies, community organizations, labor unions and others.